 With Hugh Jackman’s run as Wolverine winding down, MTV UK asked the actor who he thought might be able to fill his mutant shoes.
 Jackman did not hesitate to suggest Hardy for the part.

 When asked about the chances of returning for a fifth go at playing James Bond in 2015, current 007 Daniel Craig famously stated that he’d “rather … slash my wrists.
 No, not at the moment.
 Not at all.
 That’s fine.
 I’m over it at the moment.
 We’re done.
 All I want to do is move on.”
-Ever since, rumors have swirled about who might replace Craig with Tom Hiddleston and Idris Elba becoming two of the most frequently talked about replacements.
-But when Hardy made it known that he’d be game to take over the role, if Christopher Nolan would direct, the regular collaborators became the most likely suspects to take over the franchise.
+Ever since, fans and the media have been discussing who could be the next James Bond.
+Tom Hiddleston, Idris Elba, and Henry Cavill have become a few of the most frequently talked about replacements.
+But when Hardy made it known that he’d be game to take over the role, if Christopher Nolan would direct, Hollywood took interest.

 “You know, there’s a saying amongst us in the fraternity of acting, and in the fellowship of my peer group, that if you talk about it you’re automatically out of the race,” Hardy said when asked about the possibility of becoming Bond.
 “So I can’t possibly comment on that one!
 If I mention it, it’s gone.
 But Chris Nolan, what a fantastic director for a Bond movie.
 Because Daniel [Craig] is so good, and what [Sam] Mendes, and [producer] Barbara [Broccoli] have done has been so impressive, that it would be a very hard reimagination to follow after.
 I wonder what the next installment of that franchise would become, and I think when you mention someone like Christopher Nolan, that’s a very powerful figure to bring into that world who could bring something new and create something profound … again.”